a group of people holding glasses

 • Cost

-Want purer, better tasting drinking water?
-Call Reliable Heating & Air, Plumbing and Electrical at (770) 594-9969 to schedule a free in-home water test.
+Want purer, better-tasting drinking water?
+Call Reliable Heating & Air, Plumbing, and Electrical at (770) 594-9969 to schedule a free in-home water test.

-Our plumbers will answer any questions you have about refrigerator and reverse osmosis water filtration systems.
+Our plumbers will answer any questions you have about refrigerators and reverse osmosis water filtration systems.
 They'll also go over our reverse osmosis systems, which have a 4-stage filtration process that helps eliminate contaminants to give you cleaner, clearer water to drink and cook with.

 Reverse osmosis filter solutions (RO water filters) are a convenient and economical way to improve the taste and purity of your drinking water.